stanislavleonchik/pet-app/README.md

-# Pet App
+# The Pet App is an example of a Flutter project

-A Flutter project.